-The Finance Minister issued a media release on 9 September 2021 announcing the independent review of the Parliamentary Business Resources Act 2017 and Independent Parliamentary Expenses Authority Act 2017.
+On 9 September 2021 the Finance Minister announced the independent review of the Parliamentary Business Resources Act 2017 and Independent Parliamentary Expenses Authority Act 2017.
+See attached media release

 The Parliamentary Business Resources Act 2017 (PBR Act) and Independent Parliamentary Expenses Authority Act 2017 (IPEA Act) require periodic reviews:

-- Section 56 of the PBR Act requires that an independent review into its operation occur every three years.
+- Section 56 of the PB Act requires that an independent review into its operation occur every three years.

 - Section 62 of the IPEA Act requires that an independent review be conducted of the operation of the IPEA Act and the legislative rules as soon as practicable after the end of three years after the section commenced.